 At what point are we willing to accept the “equality” we so loudly proclaimed to the world in 1776?
 At what point do we concede our “superpower” status, our veto power in the United Nations, and our unique authority to decide which nations cannot have nuclear weapons and which nations are free to spread them across the oceans, seas, and continents of our fragile planet?

 While we state that democracy is our goal, the entire right wing in the United States is trying to further subvert a system already weighted against the will of the majority.
 After all, Hillary won the popular vote by a good 3 million votes and Biden won by 7 million!
 Whatever the right wing is in favor of, it isn’t the will of the majority; it isn’t empowering voters; and it isn’t “making the world safe…” for democracy or any other form of legitimate governance.
-In fact, our government has been consistently lessening our safety since they invented the atomic bomb and used it to try and terrify the rest of the world.
+Our government has been consistently lessening our safety since they invented the atomic bomb and used it to try and terrify the rest of the world.

 The most effective, the most culpable act of terrorism in all of written history was the secret creation of the atomic bomb and the bombing of Nagasaki and Hiroshima!
 NATO is, for the most part, an alliance of colonizers for the purpose of supporting each others’ colonial acquisitions.
 And its predecessors, both Axis and Alliance, were similar multi-nation treaties created for supporting colonial expansion.
 The Louisiana Purchase was also an agreement about colonial rights within the North American continent — as was the Alaskan Purchase, “Seward’s Folly.”